Skip to main content

 Create Collection

-Create a new collection with an optional schema.
+Create a new collection with optional schema validation.

 Admin Permission Required